isomorphic-software/smartclient-docs/classes/FormItem.md

 ## Attr: FormItem.optionFilterContext

 ### Description
-If this item has a specified `optionDataSource`, and this property is not null, the context is passed to the dataSource as [RPCRequest](../reference.md#object-rpcrequest) properties when performing fetch operations on the dataSource to obtain a data-value to display-value mapping, and when fetching for grid-based pickers.
+If this item has a specified `optionDataSource`, and this property is not null, this will be passed to the datasource as [RPCRequest](../reference.md#object-rpcrequest) properties when performing the fetch operation on the dataSource to obtain a data-value to display-value mapping

-This attribute is a direct shortcut for setting fetch-request properties via `item.pickerProperties.dataProperties.requestProperties`.

 **Flags**: IRA